Faculty Recruiting Guidelines

 to request reimbursement for Start-Up expenses.

 2) Moving expenses: When a new faculty member is appointed, moving expenses are normally part of the negotiations.
-The unit is expected to provide 1/2 of the moving expenses, with the College providing the other 1/2 of the total cost.
 Typically moving expense requests are up to $1,500.

 3) Probationary Periods: As stated in the University of Oklahoma Faculty Handbook: 3.7.3 (C).
 For a faculty member being appointed to a tenure-track position, whose initial appointment is at the rank of assistant professor or associate professor, the probationary period shall be six academic years or twelve regular semesters.